somedatapacket/docs.humio.com/content/guides/triggering-shell-scripts-from-webhooks.md

 Once you have the `webhook` binary in your path you'll need to write a simple configuration script in JSON.
 The configuration file lists the endpoints to make available on this system and associates them with the script to execute when that endpoint is triggered.
 You can have as many endpoint/script pairs as you'd like.
 The target can been a script or any other executable file you designate.

 Begin by creating an empty file named `hooks.json`.
 This file will contain an array of hooks the `webhook` will serve.
-Check [Hook definition page](docs/Hook-Definition.md) to see the detailed description of what properties a hook can contain, and how to use them.
+Check the [hook definition page](https://github.com/adnanh/webhook/wiki/Hook-Definition) to see the detailed description of what properties a hook can contain, and how to use them.

 Let's define a simple hook named `cleanup-webhook` that will run our `cleanup.sh` script located in `/var/scripts/cleanup.sh`.
 Make sure that your bash script has `#!/bin/sh` shebang on top and is executable (`chmod +x cleanup.sh`).